 How much vitamin A you need per day changes according to your age, sex and life-stage.

-Vitamin A recommendations are measured in μg of retinol equivalents (RE), a unit that takes into account the fact that we absorb retinol better than carotenoids.
+The dietary reference values (DRV) for vitamin A are measured in μg of retinol equivalents (RE), a unit that takes into account the fact that we absorb retinol better than carotenoids.

 1 μg of RFE is equivalent to:

 12 μg of other carotenoids